Hello and welcome to my gluten free vegan recipes!

 I’m so excited that you’re here.
 I hope that by browsing this site you’ll be inspired by some of our gluten free vegan cooking recipes, many of which can be adapted for oil free cooking too.

-The gluten free vegan recipes on Love Vegan Living aren’t intended to be followed exactly to the letter, but rather to be a point of inspiration, creating the spark from which the fire can grow.
+The gluten free vegan recipes on Love Vegan Living aren’t intended to be followed exactly to the letter every time you make them, but rather to be a point of inspiration, creating the spark from which the fire can grow.

 If you’re looking to embrace a more plant-based way of life, or, if you’re just looking for a little extra inspiration, I hope you’ll find this site packed full of value.